romi/romi-robots-docs/docs/Farmers Dashboard/camera.md

 ![](/assets/images/farmersDashboard/camera-preliminary-cablebot.jpg)

-!!! info ""
+!!! info
     Camera module tests on cablebot carrier

+!!! info
-!!!info "The camera module is is still on testing."
+    The camera module is is still on testing.